Soham360/csp-fastpages/_pages/Vocab.md

 ## General Programming Terms to know

-- Bits -
+- Bits - the smallest unit of data that a computer can process and store
-- Bytes -
+- Bytes - a group of binary digits or bits (usually eight) operated on as a unit.
-- Hexadecimal/Nibbles -
+- Hexadecimal/Nibbles - a numbering system with base 16
-- Binary Numbers -
+- Binary Numbers -  a numbering scheme in which there are only two possible values for each digit 0 or 1
-    - Unsigned Integer -
+    - Unsigned Integer - just like integers (whole numbers) but have the property that they don't have a + or - sign associated with them
-    - Signed Integer -
+    - Signed Integer - a 32-bit datum that encodes an integer in the range [-2147483648 to 2147483647]
-    - Floating Point -
+    - Floating Point - a positive or negative whole number with a decimal point
-- Binary Data Abstractions -
+- Binary Data Abstractions
-    - Boolean -
+    - Boolean - a logical data type that can have only the values true or false
-    - ASCII -
+    - ASCII - the most common character encoding format for text data in computers and on the internet
     - Unicode -
     - RGB -
 - Data Compression -